 I wanted a personal budget but you said no…

 Sometimes the Local Authority or the health authority may not agree to a personal budget.
 If we refuse a personal budget for special educational provision we must tell you why.
 To complain about this decision to Devon County Council please contact the Customer Relations Team.
-To complain about a decision not to issue a personal health budget, you can contact South Devon and Torbay Patient Advice and Liaison Service or the Patient Advice and Complaints Team in North, East and West Devon.
+To complain about a decision not to issue a personal health budget, you can contact South Devon and Torbay Patient Advice and Liaison Service or the Patient Advice and Complaints Team for CCG services in Devon.
 You cannot appeal to the Special Educational Needs and Disability Tribunal over this refusal.